sdunic/Problem-osam-kraljica/README.md

-Eight queens problem solved using backtrack algorithm in JavaScript language.
+Eight queens problem solved - backtrack algorithm JavaScript implementation.

 Most of it is in Croatian language so if you need any assistance feel free to contact me.